The Hidden Complexity of Gummy Vitamin Manufacturing

 The Ingredient Compatibility Trap

-Most brands approach gummy formulation the same way they'd approach making tablets: "We want a comprehensive multi with vitamins A through K, these minerals, and some botanical extracts thrown in for good measure."
+Most brands approach gummy formulation like they'd approach making tablets: "We want a comprehensive multi with vitamins A through K, these minerals, and some botanical extracts thrown in for good measure."
+This strategy fails.
+Hard.

 The fat-soluble vitamin problem

-Vitamins A, D, E, and K are lipophilic-they love fat and hate water.
-Your gummy base is hydrophilic-it's water-based.
+Vitamins A, D, E, and K are lipophilic—they love fat and hate water.
+Your gummy base is hydrophilic—it's water-based.
 These vitamins need to be pre-emulsified into water-compatible forms before you can even think about incorporating them.
 We're talking beadlets, dry powders, or emulsions.
+Each of these pre-processed forms adds 3–10x the cost of the raw vitamin, significant volume from bulking agents, more potential failure points (emulsions can break down during cooking), and taste masking nightmares from the emulsifying agents themselves.

 The mineral incompatibility cascade